-As students juggle academic expectations with family obligations, work requirements, ministry responsibilities. and more, it is not unusual for MDiv and MACM students to need to take at least one semester leave from classes during their degree programs.
+As students juggle academic expectations with family and work obligations, ministry responsibilities, and more, it is not unusual for students to need to take a semester leave from classes during their degree programs.
 The Divinity School seeks to maintain community and support for students during such times, and encourages students to seek advisement from faculty, attend chapel services, make use of student services and the resource and referral service, and visit as their schedules allow.